aljong/aljong.github.io/source/_posts/2024-08-11-side-channel-attacks.md

 ## Hamming Who?

+Hamming weights and distance are critical to power analysis.

-Hamming Weight is measured as ...
+- Hamming Weight is measured as the number of 1's in a binary value.
+    - For example, 0x1101 has a hamming weight of 3.
-Hamming Distance is measured as ...
+- Hamming Distance is measured as the difference between previous and current hamming weight.

-FPGAs usually used hamming distance, while microcontrollers usually use hamming weight.
+    - For example, the hamming distance between 0x1101 and 0x1001 is 1.

+Microcontrollers often exhibit power consumption proportional to Hamming Weight, while FPGAs often follow the Hamming Distance model.

 ## DPA

-1. Apply an input
+1. Apply an input to the target device.
-2. Measure Power
+2. Measure its power consumption during cryptographic operations.
-3. Choose intermediate computation
+3. Hypothesize intermediate values (e.g., partial results of encryption).

-For each key guess:

-- power traces are **grouped** for the same hypothesis.
-- a statistic is derived (median, mean) to compare the groups

-Grouping done with only the correct key guess should reveal **significant** statistical difference.

-We have metrics such as Difference of Means (DoM), T-test, Variance test (V-test).

-Correlations Test!
+4. Group power traces based on key hypotheses.
+5. Compute statistical metrics (e.g., Difference of Means, correlation tests) to identify the correct key.

+We can use different metrics in DPA attacks.

+- Difference of Means (DoM): Measures the difference between group averages.
+- T-Test: Determines statistical significance of differences.
+- Correlation Tests: Identify relationships between power consumption and hypothesized data.

 # Hands-On Attack